saebyeok/computeengineondemand/README.md

 ### Active instance

 In each zone group, one server instance will be designated *active instance*.
-That is an instance that currently can handle new incoming connections without hitting the tresholds.
+That is an instance that currently can handle new incoming connections without hitting the thresholds.
 So, in the ZONEGROUP configuration example above, there will be two active instances: One for the zone group `europe` and one for the zone group `america`.

 When the active instance in a zone group is changed, you may announce this to other servers.
 All addresses defined in the array ANNOUNCE_URLS will get a HTTP POST request with the IP of the currently active instances.